Shola-Ayeotan/content-ops-starter/content/pages/blog/case-study-1.md

 date: '2022-01-05'
 excerpt: >-
-  This project deveoped a recommendation system for an eCommerce platform using a Graph-based approach to recommend products based on user ppurchases and search history.
-By transforming user interaction data into graph embeddings and using ANN-FAISS model, the system aimed to enhance product discoverability and user experience.
+  This project deveoped a recommendation system for an eCommerce platform using a Graph-based approach to recommend products based on user purchases and search history.
 featuredImage:
   url: /images/Ecommerce.webp
   altText: eCommerce